-- 3) The Accessory Dwelling Unit shall be located on a property which is owner occupied. - 4) An Accessory Dwelling Unit located with a Principal Dwelling Unit shall contain a common interior doorway, however, such doorway shall not be required to be unlocked.
-Any additional entrances or exits as necessitated by the Accessory Dwelling Unit should be located to the side or rear of the building. - 5) The Accessory Dwelling Unit shall: - (a) Have a minimum living area of five-hundred (500) square feet and shall not exceed the lesser of; - (b) Have a maximum living area of the greater of seven-hundred-fifty (750) square feet or forty percent (40%) of the total living area of the Principal Dwelling Unit provided such maximum living area shall not exceed nine-hundred (900) square feet. - 6) The Accessory Dwelling Unit shall have an independent address designation from the Principal Dwelling Unit. - 7) Suitable septic disposal facilities shall be provided and conform with State regulations. - 8) Adequate off-street parking shall be provided with at least two (2) spaces for the Principal Dwelling Unit and one (1) space for the Accessory Dwelling Unit. - 9) Adequate provisions must exist or be made for ingress and egress of the site. - 10) Such development shall conform to all requirements of this Ordinance, the respective Zoning District, and General Provisions including, but not limited to: lot size, frontage and yard requirements, and wetland setbacks. - 11) A permit for such development shall be applied for and be in conformance with the Chichester Building Code. - (C) Limitations: - 1) The Accessory Dwelling Unit shall only be permitted on a lot that meets the minimum required lot size for a single-family dwelling in the respective district. - 2) The Accessory Dwelling Unit shall not be permitted subordinate to a two-family or multi-family dwelling. - 3) The Accessory Dwelling Unit shall not be permitted subordinate to an existing nonconforming use. - 4) Accessory Dwelling Units shall not be permitted in Open-Space Conservation Subdivisions.
+- (ii) The Accessory Dwelling Unit shall be located within or attached to the existing Principal Dwelling Unit, or, within or attached to an Accessory Building and shall not alter the character or appearance of the structure. - (iii) The Accessory Dwelling Unit shall be located on a property which is owner occupied. - (iv) An Accessory Dwelling Unit located with a Principal Dwelling Unit shall contain a common interior doorway, however, such doorway shall not be required to be unlocked.
+Any additional entrances or exits as necessitated by the Accessory Dwelling Unit should be located to the side or rear of the building. - (v) The Accessory Dwelling Unit shall: - 1) Have a minimum living area of five-hundred (500) square feet and shall not exceed the lesser of; - 2) Have a maximum living area of the greater of seven-hundred-fifty (750) square feet or forty percent (40%) of the total living area of the Principal Dwelling Unit provided such maximum living area shall not exceed nine-hundred (900) square feet. - (vi) The Accessory Dwelling Unit shall have an independent address designation from the Principal Dwelling Unit. - (vii) Suitable septic disposal facilities shall be provided and conform with State regulations. - (viii) Adequate off-street parking shall be provided with at least two (2) spaces for the Principal Dwelling Unit and one (1) space for the Accessory Dwelling Unit. - (ix) Adequate provisions must exist or be made for ingress and egress of the site. - (x) Such development shall conform to all requirements of this Ordinance, the respective Zoning District, and General Provisions including, but not limited to: lot size, frontage and yard requirements, and wetland setbacks. - (xi) A permit for such development shall be applied for and be in conformance with the Chichester Building Code. - (xii) Either the Accessory Dwelling Unit or the principal residence must be owner-occupied.